 Headings.
-GEUS Bulletin can accommodate up to four levels of headings within the article, as follows:
+After the manuscript title, GEUS Bulletin can accommodate up to four levels of headings, as follows:

 Linked references.
 Remove any linked references or captions in the word document before submitting a manuscript.